cjdev/nan-koans/README.md

 NaN-Java-Koans
 ==============

-An exercise for exposing people to some of the gotchas in java
+An exercise for exposing people to some of the gotchas in java, etc.